cometbft/cometbft/spec/consensus/gossip/crdt.md

 - **Approach One**: nodes broadcast all the updates they want to perform to all nodes, including themselves.
 If using Reliable Broadcast/the Gossip Communication property, the tuple space will eventually converge to include all broadcast messages.
-- **Approach Two**: nodes periodically compare their approximations with each other, 1-to-1, to identify and correct differences by adding missing entries, using some anti-entropy protocol.
+- **Approach Two**: nodes periodically compare their local views with each other, 1-to-1, to identify and correct differences by adding missing entries, using some anti-entropy protocol.

 These approaches work to reach convergence because the updates are commutative regarding the tuple space; each update simply adds an entry to a set.
 From the Tendermint algorithm's point of view, convergence guarantees progress but is not a requirement for correctness.
-In other words, nodes observing different approximations of the tuple space may decide at different points in time but cannot violate any correctness guarantees and the eventual convergence of tuple space implies the eventual termination of the algorithm.
+In other words, nodes observing different local views of the tuple space may decide at different points in time but cannot violate any correctness guarantees and the eventual convergence of tuple space implies the eventual termination of the algorithm.

 ### Tuple Removal and Garbage Collection